We are excited to introduce Data Health — a feature designed to help you clean your data and save time.

 On the surface

 You can jump into Data Health from the navigation bar.
+On the Data Health page, you will see your data health score expressed through a percentage.

 “Needs Improving” are attributes you already have enabled, but still require some improvement.
 Metrics that use these attributes are working and available to you, but are not 100% right.
 You should start cleaning these first.